lamberta/devkit-doc/guide/game-walkthrough.md

 before passing it to `supr`.

-#### The play button
+#### The Play Button

 Each class that inherits from `ui.View` also contains a `buildView` method.
-This function is invoke by the SDK immediately before the the view is first rendered to the screen.
-Consequently this is a good place to define child views since it defers memory allocation until you actually need the view, and here you can be sure all parent views have already been initialized.
+This function is executed by the SDK immediately before the the view is first rendered to the screen.
+Consequently, this is the preferred place to define child views since it defers memory allocation until you actually need the view.
+By defining them here, you can be sure all parent views have already been initialized.
 This is important if, for instance, you need to reference a parent view's position and dimensions when creating your subview.

 ~~~
 this.buildView = function () {